qtumproject/documents/en/Qtum-AWS/README.md

-Next we'll review details about our instance (disk size, security settings, etc)
+Next, we'll review details about our instance (disk size, security settings, etc.)

 ![awsmarketplace](aws5.jpg)

-Here we're asked to create a key pair to access this instance, it's a private key file used to access via ssh, this is more secure but you need to be VERY careful with this file, anyone with this file will have complete access to your server!.
+Here we're asked to create a key pair to access this instance, it's a private key file used to access via ssh, this is more secure but you need to be VERY careful with this file, anyone with this file will have complete access to your server!

 ![awsmarketplace](aws6.jpg)